 An offshore firm that always stays afloat (provided all costs associated with running it are paid) may, in some countries, be used in relation to inheritance tax laws.
 With a view to optimising inheritance tax liability, the offshore structure may also be combined with a trust or a foundation.

 Offshore companies are very often used for share or foreign exchange transactions.
 The transactions may for instance be perfomed with an account opened under a company name.

-Offshore Company Online and its affiliates do not provide tax, legal, or accounting advice.
-Materials provided by Offshore Company Online and www.offshorecompanyonline.com have been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
+Offshore Company Global and its affiliates do not provide tax, legal, or accounting advice.
+Materials provided by Offshore Company Global and www.offshorecompanyglobal.com have been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, or accounting advisor with regard to your own tax, legal, or accounting scenario.